Skip to content

 Loss & Training

-The student is trained with PPO.
-The transition model \(f_\phi\) is a recurrent network trained concurrently with the agent.
-MiniGrid uses 16 workers; BipedalWalker uses 4 workers.
+The student uses PPO.
+The transition model \(f_\phi\) is a recurrent network trained synchronously during agent training.
+MiniGrid uses 16 workers, and BipedalWalker uses 4 workers.

 Key Experimental Results